-While installation of WordPress on BlueHost might seem like a mammoth of a process, it is rather FREE, simple, and easy to follow through.
+While installation of WordPress on Bluehost might seem like a mammoth process, it is rather FREE, simple, and easy to follow through.

-Notably, after creating your password, BlueHost offers you a guide which you can follow to help you in starting a blog.
+Notably, after creating your password, BlueHost offers you a guide that you can follow to help you start a blog.
 The process commences with BlueHost asking you to choose your most suitable theme.

 You can choose any random theme or search for your preferred theme from what they have to offer.

 Regardless of what you choose, you can alter it later.
 If it is quite a hassle for you, you can skip the step.

 Now, you need to click on “Start Building”.